 Sea Turtle Recovery

-All five species of sea turtles found in the Atlantic Ocean are threatened by fishing line entanglement, plastic ingestion and boat strikes, and are losing natural nesting and feeding sites because of coastal development.
-Sea turtle strandings in the Northeast Region of the United States is on the rise.
-In 2014, more than 700 live sea turtles washed ashore in the Northeast, which is up dramatically from just six years ago when the average was 152 cold-stunned sea turtles.
-This increase has caused several rehabilitation facilities to reach capacity, does not leave available space for New Jersey’s stranded sea turtles that need critical treatment, and puts a heavy burden on the Southeast Region to facilitate the influx.
+All five species of sea turtles found in the Atlantic Ocean are threatened by pollution, plastic ingestion and boat strikes, and they are losing natural nesting and feeding sites because of coastal development.
+Sea turtle strandings in the Northeast Region of the United States is on the rise, and Sea Turtle Recovery is the only organization permited to provide long term care for sick and injured sea turtles in the state.

-A modern 4,000-square-foot facility was built at Essex County Turtle Back Zoo to address this need.
-The new building has five recovery tanks, life support systems, and an intensive care unit for more critically injured turtles.
+The hospital provided by and built at Essex County Turtle Back Zoo has five recovery tanks, life support systems, and an intensive care unit for more critically injured turtles.
 Zoo visitors will be able to see less critical patients while learning about the perils sea turtles face and what the public can do to help.
 Once the turtles have regained their health, they will be released back into their natural habitat.

 Now, with the building donation of Essex County Turtle Back Zoo, the Sea Turtle Recovery can begin to fulfill the other portion of its mission to rehabilitate sea turtles for release back into the wild.